-What should a Denver Health patient do if they want medical aid-in-dying services before Denver Health has made those services available?
+- What should a Denver Health patient do if he or she wants medical aid-in-dying services?

-Denver Health’s Palliative Care team provides specialized medical care for patients with serious or life-threatening illnesses through a multi-disciplinary team to improve symptoms, provide patient and family support, aid access to helpful services, and assist in end-of-life decision-making.
-There are a number of options that can be offered to terminally ill patients that provide support and comfort.
-Visit our webpage for more information.
+Denver Health’s palliative care team provides specialized medical care for patients with serious or life-threatening illnesses to improve symptoms, provide patient and family support, and facilitate in end-of-life decision-making through its interdisciplinary team.
+Denver Health offers several options to terminally ill patients that provide support and comfort.

-An adult resident of Colorado may request medical aid-in-dying medication if the following conditions are met:
+An adult (at least 18 years old) Colorado resident may request medical aid-in-dying medication when:

-- The patient’s attending physician has diagnosed him or her with a terminal illness with a prognosis of six months or less
+- he or she has a terminal illness with a prognosis of six months or less,

-- The patient’s attending physician has determined he or she has mental capacity to make the decision
+- he or she has mental capacity to make this medical decision and

-- The patient has voluntarily expressed their wish to receive a prescription for aid-in-dying medication
+- he or she has voluntarily expressed this request for a prescription for aid-in-dying medication.

 Are health care providers, nurses and pharmacists required to participate?